 (1) provide the commissioner with a copy of any agreement between a combatant and the applicant that binds the applicant to pay the combatant a certain fixed fee or percentage of the gate receipts;

-(2) show on the application the owner or owners of the applicant entity and the percentage of interest held by each owner holding a 25 percent or more interest in the applicant;
+(2) show on the licensing application the owner or owners of the applicant entity and the percentage of interest held by each owner holding a 25 percent or more interest in the applicant;

-(4) provide the commissioner with a copy or other proof acceptable to the commissioner of the insurance contract or policy required by this chapter.
+(4) provide the commissioner with a copy or other proof acceptable to the commissioner of the insurance contract or policy required by this chapter;

-(b) Before the commissioner issues a license to a promoter, the applicant shall deposit with the commissioner a cash bond or surety bond in an amount set by the commissioner, which must not be less than $10,000.
+(6) deposit with the commissioner a cash bond or surety bond in an amount set by the commissioner, which must not be less than $10,000.
 The bond shall be executed in favor of this state and shall be conditioned on the faithful performance by the promoter of the promoter's obligations under this chapter and the rules adopted under it.

-(2) the results of a current medical examination on forms furnished or approved by the commissioner.
+(1) submit to the commissioner the results of a current medical examination on forms furnished or approved by the commissioner.
 The medical examination must include an ophthalmological and neurological examination, and documentation of test results for HBV, HCV, and HIV, and any other blood test as the commissioner by rule may require.
 The ophthalmological examination must be designed to detect any retinal defects or other damage or condition of the eye that could be aggravated by combative sports.
 The neurological examination must include an electroencephalogram or medically superior test if the combatant has been knocked unconscious in a previous contest.
 The commissioner may also order an electroencephalogram or other appropriate neurological or physical examination before any contest if it determines that the examination is desirable to protect the health of the combatant.
-The commissioner shall not issue a license to an applicant submitting positive test results for HBV, HCV, or HIV.
+The commissioner shall not issue a license to an applicant submitting positive test results for HBV, HCV, or HIV;

-Copyright © 2014 by the Revisor of Statutes, State of Minnesota.
+Copyright © 2015 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.